PNWBNW/pnwxkd/README.md

 ---

-3. Launch Frontend
+3. Run Frontend

 cd frontend
 npm install
-npm run start
+npm start

 Visit http://localhost:5173 in your browser.

 ---

-🧠 Use Cases

-zkPayroll: proof of hours worked without exposing identity

-zkKYC: validate age, citizenship, residency via circuit

-zkCompliance: cryptographic attestations without leaks
+✨ Features

+Plug-and-play zk credential verification

+Interoperable with XRPL EVM sidechain

+Easily extendable to payroll, voting, or compliance use cases

 ---

-🔒 License

-This project is licensed under the MIT License.
+📄 LICENSE

+This project is proprietary software and may not be copied, modified, distributed, or used without explicit written permission from the Proven National Workers Foundation.
+See LICENSE.txt.

 ---

-© Trademark Notice
+© COPYRIGHT

-XERO-KNOWLEDGE™ is a protected title under common law trademark.

-All rights to the name "Xero-Knowledge" in relation to zero-knowledge systems are claimed by the Proven National Workers Foundation, 2025.

-See COPYRIGHT.txt for more details.
+See COPYRIGHT.txt for trademark and naming protections.

 ---

-💬 Questions?
+💬 Contact

-Contact: provennationalworkers@gmail.com
+To request a commercial license or partnership: Email: provennationalworkers@gmail.com
-Website: coming soon
+X: coming soon
-Twitter: coming soon
+Site: coming soon

 ---

 Built for transparency.
 Powered by zero-knowledge.